 Is it conceivable, in the light of all that we have said, that this mass experience of religious fainting and hysterical convulsions is the result of being filled with the Holy Spirit of God?
 We have proven that there is no biblical support for this experience as normative for the Christian believer.
 We have shown that its true origins lie either in the realms of suggestion and hypnosis, as proffered by Western psychotherapy, or in the Possession-Trance of ancient Shamanism, However, the susceptible frame of mind induced in the seekers of this experience opens them up to a dark spiritual realm of which they seem to be completely unaware.

-What Maria Woodworth-Etter practiced was Mesmerism; what Mesmer practiced was a Westernized form of Shamanism; and what Shamans practice is Possession-Trance and that is what the phenomenon called ‘Slain in the Spirit’ is all about To credit this occult experience to the work of the Holy Spirit is as close to blasphemy as one can get.
+What Maria Woodworth-Etter practised was Mesmerism; what Mesmer practised was a Westernized form of Shamanism; and what Shamans practice is Possession-Trance and that is what the phenomenon called ‘Slain in the Spirit’ is all about.
+To credit this occult experience to the work of the Holy Spirit is as close to blasphemy as one can get.

 Epilogue: The Believer’s Response

-Christian believers need great patience, perseverance and powers of discernment’ The biblically-ignorant and rebellious churches of today are not discipling followers of Jesus Christ but are instead grooming a new generation of spirit-mediums whose religious experiences differ little from those of countless pagan cults, both ancient and modem,
+Christian believers need great patience, perseverance and powers of discernment.
+The biblically-ignorant and rebellious churches of today are not discipling followers of Jesus Christ but are instead grooming a new generation of spirit-mediums whose religious experiences differ little from those of countless pagan cults, both ancient and modern.

 Those who profess Christianity should refrain from indulging in practices which undermine the essential message of its Founder.
 Instead of inducing mass swoonings and hysterical laughter, churches should be cultivating widespread repentance and reverential worship before the present time of God’s mercy comes to an end (Rev.14:14-20; 18:4-24; cf 2 Chron.
 36:15-16).
 If the crisis in modern Christianity deepens, the ensuing Divine judgment will defy the powers of the imagination.